 Hereby, they push bloggers to put out real value content for their own audience that is not just there to keep the algorithm engaged.

 In fact, Google AdSense has been quick to catch creatives using AI tools for their websites.
-More and more SEO specialists are re-elaborating their AI-generated content library into a human-written one since Google recognises the automated part and obstacles to their activity.
+More and more SEO specialists are re-elaborating their AI-generated content library into a human-written one since Google recognizes the automated part and obstacles to their activity.

 Being branded as spam by Google becomes a huge deal to your business as it could compromise your success, but you should also keep in mind some risks before trusting AI-generated content.